tracytrangvu/UCIproject1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring
 - 172.31.39.162
 - 172.31.12.230
 - 172.31.26.135

-We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed in Web1, Web2 and Web3
+We have installed the following Beats on these machines: Web1, Web2 and Web3

-These Beats allow us to collect the following information from each machine:
-- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat- Detects changes to the filesystem.
+Collects Apache logs
+- Metricbeat- Detects changes in filesystem metrics such as CPU usage SSH login attempts, failed sudo escalations and CPU/RAM statistics

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: